Ask Chef Dennis

 • Combine the butter, sugar, honey, and salt, and bring to a gentle boil on the stovetop.

-• Position a rack in the center of the oven and preheat oven to 350 degrees F for about 22-25 minutes, until golden brown and bubbly.
+• Place the pan on the center rack of the preheated oven and bake for 22-25 minutes, until golden brown and bubbly.

 • Place on a cooling rack, and allow to cool four 10 minutes.
 Remove from the Springform Pan and allow it to cool completely.